cmu-phil/r-tetrad/README.md

     1. Click "Run".
         1. If the Run button is not visible, you may need to drag the center divider to the right to see it.

 The required Java JDK and Tetrad jar should be downloaded, and a sample Tetrad search should be run.
 The sample data is the NASA airfoil self-noise data.
-This data is included in the package in the directory "data", but it can also be downloaded from https://github.com/cmu-phil/example-causal-datasets/tree/main/real/airfoil-self-noise/data.
+This data is included in the package in the directory "data," but it can also be downloaded from https://github.com/cmu-phil/example-causal-datasets/tree/main/real/airfoil-self-noise/data.

-This code has been tested on Mac (aarch64) and Windows 11.
+This code has been tested on Mac (aarch64), Mac (Intel), and Windows 11, though in some cases software needed to be updated to recent versions.
 The versions used for Mac for testing were:

 ```
 platform       aarch64-apple-darwin20